Asynova/asynova-landing/README.md

-# Asynova Revolutionary Landing Page
+# Asynova Landing Page - Multi-Agent AI Orchestration Platform

-## "The Future of African Finance is Here"
+## "Production Infrastructure for the Future of AI"

-This is the most advanced B2B SaaS landing page ever built for the African fintech market.
-It combines cutting-edge web technologies with conversion-focused design to create an experience that makes visitors say "How is this possible?"
+The most advanced landing page for a developer-focused AI infrastructure platform.
+Combines cutting-edge web technologies with high-conversion design to showcase the sophistication of our multi-agent orchestration system.

 ## 🚀 Revolutionary Features